nianticlabs/acezero/README.md

 - `poses_iterationX_preliminary.txt`: Poses of cameras after the mapping iteration but before relocalization.
 Contains poses refined by the MLP, rather than poses re-estimated by RANSAC.
 Output of `train_ace.py` in iteration X.
 - `poses_iterationX.txt`: Final poses of iteration X, after relocalization, i.e. re-estimated by RANSAC.
 Output of `register_mapping.py` in iteration X.
 - `poses_final.txt`: The final poses of the images in the scene.
 Corresponds to the poses of the last relocalisation iteration, i.e. the output of the last `register_mapping.py` call.
+- `pc_final.ply`: An ACE0 point cloud of the scene, for visualisation or initialisation of Gaussian splats.
+This output is optional and triggered using the `--export_point_cloud True` option of `ace_zero.py`.
 </details>

 #### Setting Calibration Parameters